DevExpress/devextreme-react/README.md

 ## <a name="typechecking"></a>Typechecking ##

 Typechecking allows you to catch a lot of bugs and improve your workflow by adding features like auto-completion and automated refactoring.
-This is why we provide TypeScript declarations for the components based on the DevExtreme widgets.
+This is why we provide TypeScript declarations for the DevExtreme React Components.

 Here is a TypeScript example of rendering customization:
 ```ts